patrick-blom/flower-reminder/README.md

 5. `calendar_event_endtime` : The end time of the event hh:mm:ss
 6. `calendar_event_reminder_mail` : The reminder e-mail address
 7. `calendar_event_reminder_in_minutes` : The time the event will be announced

+That's it.
+The configuration is done and Flower Reminder is ready to go.

 ## Usage
 ### The list command